LudwigJL/library-management-system/README.md

 ### Database Structure

 The SQLite database consists of two main tables: `Books` and `Members`.
 Each table has a primary key (`book_id` and `member_id`, respectively) which uniquely identifies a specific item.
-These tables are connected to track which `member_id` has borrowed a specific `book_id`, and vice versa.
+These tables are connected to track which `member_id` has borrowed a specific `book_id`.
 This structure enables the system to keep track of who currently has a specific book and when it will be available in the future.